timescale/docs/use-timescale/members.md

 ## Transfer project ownership

 Each project in $CONSOLE has one `owner`.
-As the project owner, you have rights to to add and delete users, edit project settings and transfer the owner role to another user.
+As the project owner, you have rights to add and delete users, edit project settings, and transfer the owner role to another user.
 When you transfer ownership to another user, you lose ownerships rights.

 To transfer project ownership: